The “No Thank you Bite” for your picky eater: Does it work?

 Kids are good at listening to their hunger and fullness signals – if we let them.
 This is a great skill, and we want them to continue eating for hunger rather than external reasons.
 Like praise from your parents.
 Or because you’re forced to!

-Their appetites go up and down regularly, as you may have noticed!
-And forcing your child to eat more than they want to doesn’t allow them to listen to those internal signals.
-Don’t train them to over-eat.
+As you may have noticed, children’s appetites fluctuate regularly.
+Forcing your child to eat more than they want doesn’t allow them to listen to those internal signals.
+Don’t train them to overeat.

 And maybe your child really isn’t hungry.
 How do you know that?